RudovEgor/RudovEgor/README.md

 - 🌱 I’m currently learning **.NET, HTML, CSS and others programming language**

-- 👯 I’m looking to collaborate in the **friendly and good project**
+- 👯 I’m looking to collaborate in the **friendly and good company**

 - 💬 Ask me about **Frontend/Backend develop :)**